 Diversity is key

-The success of home health, home care and hospice businesses is closely tied to the broader regulatory environment and the moves that policymakers carry out.
+The success of home health, home care, and hospice businesses are closely tied to the broader regulatory environment and the moves that policymakers carry out.
 For that reason, it’s important for providers to diversify their businesses, insulating themselves from adverse changes directed toward any one line.

 Becoming a ‘One-Stop Shop’

 M&A activity is also being driven by companies looking to become one-stop shops with different subsidiaries and integrated brands operating across the continuum in any given market.
 It’s an approach that has been shown to be beneficial for attracting both payors and consumers.